Firezer27/airbnb-clone-project/README.md

   - Implement disaster recovery and backup strategies.

-🧪 Quality Assurance (QA) Engineer
+<h3>🧪 Quality Assurance (QA) Engineer</h3>

   Responsibility:

   The QA Engineer ensures that the application meets quality standards through rigorous testing and validation.
-They verify that all features function as expected, identify

-  bugs early, and guarantee a smooth user experience.
+They verify that all features function as expected, identify bugs early, and guarantee a smooth user experience.

   Key Tasks:

    - Develop and execute manual and automated test cases.

    - Conduct regression, performance, and security testing.

    - Report and track bugs using issue tracking tools (e.g., GitHub Issues).

    - Verify backend endpoints meet API documentation standards.

    - Collaborate closely with developers to resolve defects before deployment.

 <h2>⚙️2.
 Technology Stack Overview</h2>

 The Airbnb Clone Project leverages a combination of powerful, modern technologies to ensure scalability, security, and performance.
 Each technology plays a specific role in building a reliable backend architecture that mirrors real-world production systems.

-🐍 Django
+<h3>🐍 Django</h3>

  Purpose:

  Django is a high-level Python web framework used to build the backend of the application.
 It provides a structured environment for developing scalable web services, managing models, and handling authentication and session management.

  In This Project:

   - Powers the main backend logic.